2002Shivani/Association/README.md

 # Association

-Here’s the content formatted for a GitHub README file:

 Hibernate Associations
 This repository demonstrates the implementation of various associations in Hibernate.
 Below is a summary of the relationships implemented: